 Territories come up on Twitter roughly every two minutes, according to social media data tool Social Mention.
 But the tweets are not talking about the territories of Guam, Puerto Rico, or the US Virgin Islands.
 Twitter mentions of territories are more likely to be about werewolves, video games, or at least Canada.
 Members of Congress are rarely involved in those conversations.

 Recently, however, a new conversation has shown up on Twitter, with the hashtag #Fairness4Territories.
-Kicked off by Rep. Stacey Plaskett (D-VI), it was apparently inspired by the Supreme Court’s refusal to review Segovia vs. U.S., a case about the inability of the residents of territories to vote in presidential elections.
+Kicked off by the delegate of the United States Virgin Islands, Stacey Plaskett (D), it was apparently inspired by the Supreme Court’s refusal to review Segovia vs. U.S., a case about the inability of the residents of territories to vote in presidential elections.

 Both these responses make the point that the President of the United States is elected by States, through the mechanism of the Electoral College, rather than by individual votes.
 U.S. citizens from Puerto Rico, for example, can vote as soon as they become residents of a State.
 U.S. citizens from a State lose their vote as soon as they become residents of Puerto Rico.